-Action Timeframe Partners Resources 6.2.
-Open Space Development Guidelines: Maintain regularly reviewed, up to date Open Space Development Guidelines (Refer Appendix F) to guide consistent methods and standards for the development of public open spaces that meet the collective needs of the Tamworth region communities.
+Action Timeframe Partners Resources 6.1.
+Hills Plain Recreation Reserve: Undertake a Master Plan for the Hills Plain Recreation Reserve to guide the staged embellishment of this land into a district level park to meet the needs of the community.
+Key considerations: sustainable landscaping formalised recreational zones connectivity to neighbouring business precinct public art community gardens shared community events space/s (e.g. for community markets).
+Immediate TRCDevelopersCommunity Low 6.2.
+Open Space Development Guidelines: Maintain regularly reviewed, up to date Open Space Development Guidelines (Refer Appendix E) to guide consistent methods and standards for the development of public open spaces that meet the collective needs of the Tamworth region communities.
 Update these guidelines to ensure alignment with Council's forthcoming Parks Hierarchy Plan and the NSW Government's forthcoming Draft Green Infrastructure Policy.
 Ongoing • TRC Low 6.3.
-Compliance with Standards: Ensure that all developments comply with relevant standards, such as: Council's Engineering Design Minimum Standards for Subdivisions and Developments (2019), Australian Standards (e.g. Australian Standard 2156.1 - 2001 Walking Tracks - Classification and Signage), sport-specific facility standards (refer to relevant SSO) and relevant legislation (e.g. Disability Discrimination Act 1992).
-Ongoing TRCDevelopers Low 6.4.
-New Recreation Precincts: Ensure that adequate community infrastructure is provided to meet the demands generated by new development and that the existing community is not burdened by the provision of community infrastructure required as a result of future development, in line with Council's Development Contributions Plan (2013) and the NSW Government's Open Space for Recreation Guide (2018).
-Ongoing TRCDevelopers Low 6.5.
-Land Allocations: Guided by the Open Space Development Guidelines and relevant legislation and standards, advocate for appropriate allocation of quality, function and flexible-use spaces for sport and recreation activities within future development areas to meet the needs of the community.
-This could include the development of structure plans or land agreements that plan for appropriate sport, recreation and open space provision.
+Compliance with Standards: Ensure that all developments comply with relevant standards, such as: Council's Engineering Design Minimum Standards for Subdivisions and Developments (2019) Australian Standards (e.g. Australian Standard 2156.1 - 2001 Walking Tracks - Classification and Signage) sport-specific facility standards (refer to relevant SSO) relevant legislation (e.g. Disability Discrimination Act 1992).
+Ongoing • TRC • Developers Low 6.3.
+New Recreation Precincts : Ensure that adequate community infrastructure is provided to meet the demands generated by new development and that the existing community is not burdened by the provision of community infrastructure required as a result of future development, in line with Council's Development Contributions Plan (2013) and the NSW Government's Open Space for Recreation Guide (2018).
+Ongoing • TRC • Developers Low

+Action Timeframe Partners Resources 6.5.
+Land Allocations : Guided by the Open Space Development Guidelines and relevant legislation and standards, advocate for appropriate allocation of quality, function and flexible-use spaces for sport and recreation activities within future development areas to meet the needs of the community.
+Ongoing TRCDevelopers Low This could include the development of structure plans or land agreements that plan for appropriate sport, recreation and open space provision.
 Encourage provision of adaptable spaces which will encourage active lifestyles and maximum community participation.
-Ongoing • TRC • Developers Low 6.6.
+6.6.
 Connectivity/Active Transport: Ensure that new residential development areas provide recreational trails and walking/cycling routes to encourage active lifestyles and optimised connectivity.
 Ongoing TRCDevelopers Low 6.7.
-University Precinct: Support the development of a university campus and broader precinct in the Tamworth city centre at the site of the former/disused Velodrome.
+University Precinct: Support the development of a university campus and broader precinct in the Tamworth City Centre at the site of the former/disused Velodrome.
 Ensure that sufficient sport and recreation facilities, programs and services are supported by the university, and accessible from the campus, to cater for anticipated growth in demand and diversity for sport and recreation activities.
 Ongoing TRCUniversities Low